-- · Estimated delivery time is 7-10 business days - No additional charge - If the check is payable to me, it will be sent to the address on file unless an address change or alternate address is indicated in the 'Signatures and Consent' section of the form and is properly notarized. - · If the check is payable to another retirement provider, it will be sent to the address indicated in Section D.
+- Estimated delivery time is 7-10 business days - No additional charge - If the check is payable to me, it will be sent to the address on file unless an address change or alternate address is indicated in and is properly notarized. - If the check is payable to another retirement provider, it will be sent to the address indicated in Section D.